 The Pope John Paul II (1920-2005) was the first pope who walked one stage of the Camino, towards Santiago de Compostela.

-ed to Spain for the first time, and finished the trip in Santiago.
+In 1982, he travelled to Spain for the first time, and finished the trip in Santiago.
 After this, in 1989, he walked the last stage of the French Way during the IV World Youth Day: from Monte do Gozo to Santiago.

 He has always worked to spread the message of universalizing the Jacobean pilgrimage as a model of modern man.